stonepros/stone/doc/releases/infernalis.rst

         setuser match path = /var/lib/ceph/$type/$cluster-$id

-      This will make the Ceph daemons run as root (i.e., not drop privileges and switch to user ceph) if the daemon's data directory is still owned by root.
+      This will make the Stone daemons run as root (i.e., not drop privileges and switch to user ceph) if the daemon's data directory is still owned by root.
 Newly deployed daemons will be created with data owned by user ceph and will run with